james-0177/pinkston-mod6-webscraping/README.md

 ## Getting Started

 Fork (copy into your GitHub account) and clone down (to your machine) this repo to get started with web scraping.

+## Copied web-scraping.ipynb and completed Project 6

+Copied web-scraping.ipynb to this repository, and then completed Project 6.
+A rather extensive (for me) dive into NLP and Web Scraping, culminating in the creation of histograms to show my results.